tinode/chat/tn-cli/README.md

  * `--no-cookie` do not save cookie on successful login; this is the default in non-interactive (scripted) mode.
  * `--api-key` web API key for file uploads; default `AQEAAAABAAD_rAp4DJh05a1HAwFT3A6K`
  * `--load-macros` path to a macro file.
+ * `--verbose` log incoming and outgoing messages as JSON.

 If multiple `login-XYZ` are provided, `login-cookie` is considered first, then `login-token` then `login-basic`.
 Authentication with token (and cookie) is much faster than with the username-password pair.